robertdumitrescu/swp-migration-runner/README.md

 - d - Direction.
 The direction in which the migrations will be ran.
     -- forward
     -- backward
+- h - Host.
+The database host
+- u - User.
+The database user
+- p - Password.
+The database user password
+- db - Database.
+The database against the migrations will be ran
 ```
 ## Features